Three-wheeler: Lateral stability

 In the case of a three-wheeled ATV, tipping may be avoided by the rider leaning into turns.

 Tilting option

 To improve stability some three-wheelers are designed to tilt while cornering like a motorcyclist would do.
 The tilt may be controlled manually, mechanically or by computer.

 A tilting three-wheeler's body or wheels, or both, tilt in the direction of the turn.
 Such vehicles can corner safely even with a narrow track.

-Some tilting three-wheelers could be considered to be forms of feet forwards motorcycles or cabin motorcycles or both.
+Some tilting three-wheelers could be considered to be forms of feet forward motorcycles or cabin motorcycles or both.

 Electric three wheelers

 Battery-powered three wheelers

 Three-wheeled battery powered designs include: